sk-stm/RL_tennis/Report.md

 The reward > 0.5 was achieved after 12596 episodes.
 The next figure shows the learning process of that agent.
 ![Earlies solution to the environment](DDPG_TENNIS/earliest_solve_agent_1/score_plot_12596.jpg)

-The agent act stable in the environment mit a long period of time and therefore learned to cooperate.
+The agents act stable in the environment for a long period of time and therefore learned to cooperate.

 # Parameters for DDPG:
 ### LEARNING PARAMETERS